-Massachusetts Breaking and Entering Defense Attorney
+Breaking and Entering Charges in Massachusetts

 Breaking and Entering is a lesser included offense of the common law felony offense of Burglary.
 Breaking and Entering (B&E) is defined as the breaking and entering of a structure without permission or consent.
 Breaking describes gaining access to a structure by force.
 This may involve breaking and entering through a window, lifting an unlocked window and entering inside, forcing a door open or ajar, opening and entering through an unlocked door without authority or permission, manipulating a locking mechanism, or unlocking a door with a key to which you have no authority or permission to possess.
 Entering describes crossing over a threshold, whether of a window sill, doorway or otherwise, to gain access inside of a structure.